You are here: Home About Us

 CAIR's mission is to enhance understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims, and build coalitions that promote justice and mutual understanding.

 The Council on American-Islamic Relations (CAIR) is a grassroots civil rights and advocacy group.
-CAIR is America's largest Islamic civil liberties group, with regional offices nationwide and in Canada.
-The national headquarters is located on Capitol Hill in Washington D.C.
+CAIR is America's largest Muslim civil liberties organization, with regional offices nationwide.
+CAIR's national headquarters are on Capitol Hill in Washington D.C.

 Since its establishment in 1994, CAIR has worked to promote a positive image of Islam and Muslims in America.
 Through media relations, government relations, education and advocacy, CAIR puts forth an Islamic perspective to ensure the Muslim voice is represented.
 In offering this perspective, CAIR seeks to empower the American Muslim community and encourage their participation in political and social activism.